 The ORSA Process is reviewed and approved at every juncture of the individual process as well as every time the ORSA Process is undertaken.
 Typically, the Company considers that undertaking the ORSA annually is sufficient for the Company, but the Company has triggers in place to undertake the ORSA more frequently if needed.
+These triggers are discussed below.

-B.3.3 Contingency plans
+B.3.2.5 Regular process